Explorers Program: Classes

-Medium-Class Explorers (MIDEX)
+Medium-Class (MIDEX)

 Small Explorers (SMEX)

 The Small Explorers class was implemented in 1989 specifically to fund space exploration missions that cost no more than US$120 million.
 The missions are managed by the Explorers Project at the Goddard Space Flight Center (GSFC).

 The first set of three SMEX missions were launched between 1992 and 1998.
 The second set of two missions were launched in 1998 and 1999.
-These early missions were managed by the Small Explorer Project Office at Goddard Space Flight Center.
+These early missions were managed by the Small Explorers Project Office at Goddard Space Flight Center.
 In early 1999, that office was closed and with the announcement of opportunity for the third set of SMEX missions NASA converted the program so that each mission was managed by its Principal Investigator, with oversight by the GSFC Explorers Project.

 NASA funded a competitive study of five candidate heliophysics Small Explorers missions for flight in 2022.
 The proposals were Mechanisms of Energetic Mass Ejection – eXplorer (MEME-X), Focusing Optics X-ray Solar Imager (FOXSI), Multi-Slit Solar Explorer (MUSE), Tandem Reconnection and Cusp Electrodynamics Reconnaissance Satellites (TRACERS), and Polarimeter to Unify the Corona and Heliosphere (PUNCH).
 In June 2019 NASA selected TRACERS and PUNCH for flight.